Evidlo/prelim/main.typ

   == Post-Processing <post_processing>

-    As will be shown in @inverse_problem, many retrieval algorithms amount to applying the emission and instrument models to a candidate density and comparing the resulting candidate measurements to real measurements obtained on orbit to update the density in an interative fashion.
+    As will be shown in @inverse_problem, many retrieval algorithms amount to applying the emission and instrument models to a candidate density and comparing the resulting candidate measurements to real measurements obtained on orbit to update the density in an iterative fashion.
 However, this can be computationally expensive, especially when a retrieval algorithm requires hundreds or thousands of iterations to converge to a solution.
 An alternative to applying the emission and instrument models every iteration is to reverse the effects of these models on the real measurements in a process known as _subtraction_ or _calibration_.
 Subtraction need only occur once after images are downlinked, greatly accelerating the iterative retrieval process as in @subtraction_efficiency.

     #figure(
         image("figures/subtraction_efficiency_placeholder.jpg", height:25em),